CharlesLedger/charlesledger.github.io/_posts/2019-07-16-Stealing-all-HTC-Exodus-users.md

 This problem can be solved by:

-- either storing the coefficients within a secure storage (JB ca fait bizarre comme terme),
+- either securely storing the polynomial coefficients, so that they can be restored later to generate other shares,
 - or only keeping the PRNG state before the splitting.

-The SSS implementation used by HTC is inspired from an open source project, and available [here](https://github.com/dsprenkels/sss/).
+The SSS implementation used by HTC is inspired from an open source project, and is available [here](https://github.com/dsprenkels/sss/).
 This open source implementation generates the shares all at once.
 One cannot request for a single share.
 In order to allow trusted contact to be added whenever, HTC modified the implementation, to the expense of security.

-HTC chose to keep the PRNG state.
-But the implementation also uses a DRBG: This means that the output is predictable and the generated coefficients will always be the same.
+HTC chose to keep the PRNG seed.
+But the implementation also uses a DRBG: This ensures the output is predictable and the generated coefficients will always be the same.
 The seed used by DRBG (ie the PRNG state) is stored inside an encrypted partition, only available for the _secure OS_.

 ## Random Number Generator: